AutomaticTV/test-cv-dev/README.md

 ![alt text](https://github.com/AutomaticTV/test-cv-developer/blob/master/images/exampleFrame234.PNG "Field coordinates")

 ## Final comments
-* Upload solution code in a private repository and send us the link.
+* Upload solution code in a private repository together with the resulting text file and send us the link.
 We will value both the solution and quality of the code made.